Binz-Chen/LBF-VQA/README.md

 - The pre-trained Glove features can be accessed via https://nlp.stanford.edu/projects/glove/

 After downloading the datasets, keep them in the folders set by `utils/config.py`.
-The new constructed dataset `SLAKE=LB` is provided from : https://drive.google.com/drive/folders/1j5dMeTCdiFbvZfyfjp6uRz-ldR5HvaPh?usp=drive_link.
+The new constructed dataset `SLAKE-LB` is provided from : https://drive.google.com/drive/folders/1j5dMeTCdiFbvZfyfjp6uRz-ldR5HvaPh?usp=drive_link.

 ## Preprocessing